Eco-Narratives

 • What would you recommend most about this class and what do you think could be improved?

 Presentations should be about 10-15 minutes (depending on the number of students/presentations).
 You do not have to create any additional presentation visuals but can use your website as a guide through your talk.
 However, if you prefer to structure your talk through a PowerPoint, that is also acceptable.
 Whatever keeps you focused and within the time limit.
-Be sure to review the presentation rubric in Pilot.

 Powered by Create your own unique website with customizable templates.